gonfdez/minipcranking.com/CREATE-POST.md

 Real-world product examples if available

-Use MDX syntax and add React components like <YoutubeEmbed /> or <ProductCard /> where appropriate.
+Use MDX syntax and add React components like ... or ... where appropriate.

 ---